 About the Camp

-Camp Rainbow is a 4-day day camp held at Circle Lake Retreat in Pinehurst, TX.
-At Camp Rainbow, your camper will participate in fun activities like swimming, canoeing, fishing and much more, while developing independence and confidence in caring for their diabetes.
+Camp Rainbow is a 4-day day camp held at Victory Camp in Alvin, TX.
+At Camp Rainbow, your camper will participate in fun activities like swimming, canoeing, and much more, while developing independence and confidence in caring for their diabetes.
 During camp, your camper will be provided snacks and cold beverages.
 All campers need to bring their lunch each day, except Thursday.
 We hope this will be an educational and FUN experience for your child!

 Since everyone in a family is affected by the presence of diabetes, siblings are encouraged to attend.
 Siblings will be accepted as space allows and once a completed application is submitted.